1984 Lange government

 Neo-liberalism and 'Rogernomics'

-The greatest challenge to the first and later Labour governments’ policies on the welfare state and a regulated economy that combined state and private enterprise came, surprisingly, from the Labour Party itself.
+The greatest challenge to the first and later Labour governments’ policies on the welfare state and a regulated economy that combined state and private enterprise came, surprisingly, from the Labour Party.
 Taking its cues from mid-20th century neo-liberal theorists, the fourth Labour government deviated sharply from a social democratic path.
-Led within cabinet by Finance Minister Roger Douglas (who gave his name to ‘Rogernomics’) and a group of supporting ministers, the government removed a swathe of regulations and subsidies, privatised state assets and introduced corporate practices to state services.
+Led within cabinet by Finance Minister Roger Douglas (who gave his name to ‘Rogernomics’) and a group of supportive ministers, the government removed a swathe of regulations and subsidies, privatised state assets and introduced corporate practices to state services.

 The aim, in contrast to Labour tradition, was to reduce the role of the state in economic activity and to allow greater opportunity for private enterprise in a free-market environment.
 Many western countries were moving in the same direction.
-Labour’s foreign policy also broke with the tradition of firm support for Britain and the US, by declaring the country nuclear-free.
+Labour’s foreign policy broke with the tradition of firm support for Britain and the US by declaring the country nuclear-free.

-The fifth Labour government
+Fifth Labour government (1999–2008)